Introduction

 Optimizing Design for Manufacturability

-To streamline PCB fabrication, engineers should prioritize design for manufacturability (DFM).
-This involves adhering to minimum trace widths, spacing rules, and via sizes as outlined in IPC-2221B.
-Simplifying the PCB stackup reduces lamination complexity, while clear documentation prevents miscommunication with fabricators.
-Early collaboration during design can mitigate costly revisions.
+To optimize the PCB manufacturing process, engineers should prioritize design for manufacturability (DFM).
+This includes adhering to IPC-2221B rules for minimum trace widths (e.g., 0.15 mm for standard designs) and via sizes to simplify fabrication.
+Simplifying the PCB stackup reduces lamination complexity, while early collaboration with fabricators prevents revisions.

 Material Selection for Reliability